-- 3.13 The open mosaic habitat roofs will be designed to be a mix of flower-rich swards comprising 'beefriendly' native plants; log piles/ deadwood habitats, sandy "bee beaches" and vertical exposures / micro-habitat banks.
+- The open mosaic habitat roofs will be designed to be a mix of flower-rich swards comprising 'bee-friendly' native plants; log piles/ deadwood habitats, sandy "bee beaches" and vertical exposures / micro-habitat banks.
 The roofs will have some micro-variation in levels with some occasional south-facing sloped areas.
-These areas will also have nest boxes and chick shelters (half-pipe or similar for ground-nesting bird chicks to hide to avoid crow, gull and raptor predation); and medium sized shallow water bowls/dishes to provide ephemeral open water habitats. - 3.14 The roof design will also look to incorporate material from the remaining open mosaic habitats, reusing the substrate and therefore the existing seedbank in patches on the roofs.
+These areas will also have nest boxes and chick shelters (half-pipe or similar for ground-nesting bird chicks to hide to avoid crow, gull and raptor predation); and medium sized shallow water bowls/dishes to provide ephemeral open water habitats. - 3.15 The roof design will also look to incorporate material from the remaining open mosaic habitats, reusing the substrate and therefore the existing seedbank in patches on the roofs.
 The roof areas will as well as having plug planting also naturally regenerate from the remaining viable seedbank of species from the original OMH priority habitat re-used from the site.
-The aim of this is to allow some of the typical plant species of the site to re-establish. - 3.15 Brown and Green roof planting will be the highest quality Open Mosaic Habitat planting but will be classified as fairly good condition due to being at height.
+The aim of this is to allow some of the typical plant species of the site to re-establish.